 After Rhonda graduated from the University of New Orleans, she went to work for WDSU-TV, the NBC affiliate in New Orleans.
 She learned a lot about news and eventually became a news assignments editor.

 Rhonda's day doesn't end after the credits on Good Morning Mississippi.
-When that show is over, she gets ready for WLOX News at Midday, a half-hour news, information, and call-in show at 11:00 a.m..
+When that show is over, she gets ready for WLOX News at Midday, a half-hour news show at 11:00 a.m..

 Rhonda has one child, a daughter named Alexandra.